StrikeTwoMedia/appos/README.md

 # appos
-A free and open source product OS
+A free and open source product OS.
+Made using SvelteKit